How to Republish on Medium Without an SEO Penalty

 To be extra sure, you can view the source code of your Medium post after publishing to confirm the canonical tag is correctly set.

-Republishing your blog posts on Medium is a fantastic way to reach a larger audience and grow your following.
-By properly setting canonical tags and implementing a thoughtful strategy, you can enjoy increased visibility without sacrificing your original content’s SEO value.
+Republishing your blog posts on Medium is an effective way to reach a larger audience and grow your following.
+A canonical tag pointing to your original post is the one setting that keeps search rankings and link equity on your own site, so you gain visibility on Medium without sacrificing your original content’s SEO value.

 If you found this post helpful, consider following me on Medium for more tips on blogging so that you won’t forget this website’s complicated name :)